-If they so wish, holders of such driving licences may apply to the relevant road licensing authority in the canton where they live (Office cantonal des véhicules (OCV), +41 22 388 30 30, firstname.lastname@example.org ; for Vaud: Service des Automobiles et de la Navigation (SAN), +41 21 316 82 10, website http://www.san.vd.ch/index.html) to exchange their driving licence for an equivalent Swiss licence (they must pass a test if they are not citizens of countries with which Switzerland has concluded an agreement on this matter, e.g. Member States of the European Union, the United States and Japan.
+If they so wish, holders of such driving licences may apply to the relevant road licensing authority in the canton where they live (for Geneva: Office cantonal des véhicules (OCV), +41 22 388 30 30, firstname.lastname@example.org ; for Vaud: Service des Automobiles et de la Navigation (SAN), +41 21 316 82 10) to exchange their driving licence for an equivalent Swiss licence.
+They must pass a test if they are not citizens of countries with which Switzerland has concluded an agreement on this matter, e.g. Member States of the European Union, the United States and Japan.
 Beware : in case of failure to the test, the foreign driving license is automatically cancelled and withdrawn and a Swiss driving license must be obtained under the regular procedure.
 Moreover, such an exchange is not possible if the driving licence was issued in a foreign country during a stay there of less than six months while the person concerned was officially resident in Switzerland, or if the foreign driving license was obtained less than one year before taking up residence in Switzerland.
 In such cases, a “learner-driver” permit (permis d'élève-conducteur), respectively a "probation license" (permis à l'essai) may be requested.

-Holders of driving licences issued in a language other than one of Switzerland’s four official languages (French, German, Italian, Romansch) or English are recommended to obtain an international driving licence from the relevant road licensing authority in the canton where they live.
+Holders of driving licences issued in a language other than one of Switzerland’s four official languages (French, German, Italian, Romansh) or English are recommended to obtain an international driving licence from the relevant road licensing authority in the canton where they live.

 Drivers who cease to hold a B, C, D, E or P-type "carte de légitimation" must obtain a Swiss driving licence within 4 (Vaud) to 6 (Geneva) months following the end of their functions.